dhoxie/CyberThreatAnalysis/README.md

 Let's start:

+(Quick start)
+# Download Full Database:

+1. Download FullDB.zip and unzip file.

+2. Open Neo4j and create a new graph in the project of your choice.

+3. Manage the new graph and Open Folder.
+Within the folder, go to the data folder, and then the databases folder.

+4. Delete the graph.db file from here and place the unzipped graph.db file here.

+5. Restart the graph.
+Now the graph should have all the information from the database.

 # Common Weakness Enummeration (CWE)

 As mentioned above, we are working with graph databases for this proyect.
 We used Neo4j and also Cypher query language.